reverettai/reverettai.github.io/_posts/2012-10-20-more-advice-for-future-churchill-scholars-and-other-cambridge-students.md

 Take visiting friends to formal dinners, especially at one of the nicer (sorry, Churchill) dining halls (e.g. Trinity).
 Most find it a very unique and memorable experience.

-<strong>This post is adapted from a final report I submitted to the Churchill Foundation - the sponsor whose generosity is allowing me to spend one year at the University of Cambridge.
-It was written in September 2012.</strong>
+*This post is adapted from a final report I submitted to the Churchill Foundation - the sponsor whose generosity is allowing me to spend one year at the University of Cambridge.
+It was written in September 2012.*